FACULTY Degree Evaluation Information Page

 There is a course being used in an area where it doesn't belong.
 Why?

 This usually indicates that an Alternative Degree Requirement form has been submitted for this student.
-If you wish to know which course this being substituted for, you will have to either check the student's file or contact the Assistant Registrar for Degree Audit and Graduation.
+If you wish to know which course this being substituted for, you will have to either check the student's file or contact the Assistant Registrar for for Academic Services.

 Can I view a previous audit?